-MWC is possibly the most important phone event in the calendar.
+MWC is one of the biggest events in the smartphone tech calendar.
 At MWC 2014 we met the Samsung Galaxy S5 and Sony Xperia Z2, two of the hottest products on Android last year.
 So what can we expect from MWC 2015?
-Update: The latest rumors suggest we won't see the Xperia Z4 at MWC, but Huawei's Ascend Mate 7 Compact could be there in swimwear!
-Head to the relevant sections to find out more.
+Read our 'All the latest coverage' section below for up-to-the-minute news.
+While the Xperia Z4, LG G4 and new devices from Motorola aren't likely, there's still plenty to look forward to from Samsung, HTC, Asus, LG and Lenovo.
+See below for the full breakdown of the highlights you need to know.

 MWC 2015: dates and location

-MWC 2015 will take place from the 2nd of March to the 5th of March 2015, and once again it’ll be at Fira Gran Via in Barcelona, Spain.
-There’s a second venue, Fira Montjuïc, just down the road for “selected events”.
+MWC 2015 starts today and will run until March 5.
+Once again it’ll be at Fira Gran Via in Barcelona, Spain.
+There’s also a second venue, Fira Montjuïc, just down the road for “selected events”.

 MWC 2015: what to expect from Sony

-Another solid reason for Sony to show off the Xperia Z4 at MWC is that its new Exmor RS IMX230 image sensor will start shipping the following month, and we think it could could appear on its premium flagship.
-The successor to the Xperia Z3 is expected to have a 5.2 or 5.5-inch QHD display (with a second Full HD variant available in some markets), a 2.8 GHz, eight-core Snapdragon 810 processor and 4 GB of RAM.
+We know that Sony has its new Exmor RS IMX230 image sensor scheduled to start shipping in April.
+Naturally, we expect it to appear in the Z4.
+The successor to the Xperia Z3 is also expected to have a 5.2 or 5.5-inch QHD display (with a second Full HD variant available in some markets), a 2.8 GHz, eight-core Snapdragon 810 processor and 4 GB of RAM.

 We've recently heard reports that Sony is working on both the Xperia Z4 Compact and Xperia Z4 Ultra as well.
 The former being a "compact version" of the Xperia Z4, with a rumored 4.7-inch screen and the latter being a sequel to the 2013 Xperia Z Ultra phablet.
 As a 2015 release for both is expected, they may be revealed alongside the Sony Xperia Z4 at MWC.
 Head to the links below to find out more about the new upcoming Sony devices.